In many cases, divorcing couples don’t realize that the exact date of separation may be crucial in the divorce process.

 A claimed date of separation must be proven by evidence that shows a manifested, communicated, and independent intent to dissolve the marriage.
 As a family law attorney, there are some basic things to consider when seeking to establish a date of legal separation:

-Marital bed – Spouses who emotionally separate before they legally separate typically remain living together.
+- Marital bed – Spouses who emotionally separate before legally separate typically live together.
 However, they may have stopped sharing a marital bed.
 This can be a key indicator of intent to end the union.

-Wedding bands – The wedding band is a universal symbol of love and marriage.
-Removal of the wedding bands is also a pretty universal symbol that a marriage is ending.
+- Wedding bands – The wedding band is a universal symbol of love and marriage.
+The removal of wedding bands is also a universal symbol of a marriage ending.

-Insurance policies – Similarly, couples cannot be on the same insurance policy until officially married.
+- Insurance policies – Couples cannot be on the same insurance policy until officially married.
 This is why dissolving joint insurance policies can be a key indicator of intent to dissolve a marriage.

-Updated wills – Removal of one spouse from the other’s will is a way to prove a particular date of separation and intent to end the marriage.
+- Updated wills – Removing one spouse from the other’s will is a way to prove a particular date of separation and intent to end the marriage.

-New girlfriend or boyfriend – If either or both parties begin dating someone new and including them in family activities, this can be used to prove intent and recognition that the marriage was over.
+- New girlfriend or boyfriend – If either or both parties begin dating someone new and including them in family activities, this can be used to prove intent and recognition that the marriage is over.

 Why does the date of separation in marriage matter?